Doron-Az/PipeGaming--GameProject/README.md

 - Fonts: The game uses the "Press Start 2P" font, which is available under the Open Font License.
 - Icons: The game uses icons from the "Game Icons" pack, which is available under the Creative Commons Attribution 3.0 Unported license.

-## License

-This project is licensed under the MIT License.
-You can find the full text of the license in the LICENSE file in the repository.

-## Known Issues

-- There is a minor issue with the sound effects in the game.
-Sometimes, the sound effects may not play correctly on certain devices.
-- The game may run slowly on older devices.
-To improve performance, you can try lowering the graphics quality in the game settings.

-## Future Development

-In the future, I plan to add more levels and game modes to the game.
-I also plan to improve the graphics and sound effects and fix any known issues.
-If you have any suggestions or feedback, feel free to contact me.